 Indica is derived from the cannabis sativa plant and has a high THC content.
-Indica traits include euphoria, relaxation, stress relief, and sedation.
-It is commonly used as a remedy for muscle spasms, insomnia, nausea, pain, seizures, and inflammation.
-People sometimes refer to it as a nighttime medication because of its heavy, calming effects.
-It is also used for cancer patients undergoing chemotherapy because it can calm nausea and stimulate their appetite.
+People sometimes refer to it as a nighttime medication because of consumers report sometimes feeling heavy, calming effects.

 Sativa has a lower THC content than indica strains.
-Traits of the sativa plant include energy, euphoria, creativity, headache and migraine relief, and a general sense of well-being.
 Because of its energetic qualities, it is often called a daytime medication.
-Many people use sativa to alleviate anxiety and depression.
-It is also used for motivation and focus on completing daily tasks, being creative, and socializing.
+Consumers report using the medication for motivation and focus on completing daily tasks, being creative, and socializing.

-The cannabis sativa plant has many uses including everything from making industrial hemp for clothing and paper, to providing relief from a long list of health ailments.
+The cannabis sativa plant has many uses including making industrial hemp for clothing and paper, to being used in cooking.